zzmp/hifi-docs/_api/entity/properties/EntityItemProperties.md

 Type: number
 Description: `age` returns the age of the entity in seconds.
-Default Value: some small number

 ## ageAsText

 Type: string
-Description: `ageAsText` returns the age of the entity as a string formatted as: "X hours X minutes X seconds" Default Value: some small age.
+Description: `ageAsText` returns the age of the entity as a string formatted as: "X hours X minutes X seconds"

-## script
-//TODO - what does this property do?
-It was hard to find an example because of the ubiquity of the word
-Type: string
-Description:
-Default Value: `""`

 ## registrationPoint
-//TODO is this correct?
-I tried rotating entities but they all seemed to be rotating about the same registration point.
-This seems to be a common situation (there was a post in the forum about it)

 Type: object
 Description: `registrationPoint` is the default location of an entity from which its  co-ordinates are determined.
 It is used as the point of reference when the entity is moved or rotated.
 Default Value: `{x:0.5, y:0.5, z:0.5}`